solaluset/i18nice/README.md

 Please note that YAML format is used as default file format if you have `yaml` module installed.
 If both `yaml` and `json` modules available and you want to use JSON to store translations, explicitly specify that: `i18n.set('file_format', 'json')`

+**!WARNING!**
+`yaml.FullLoader` is no longer used by default.
+If you need full yaml functionalities, override it with a custom loader:

+    class MyLoader(i18n.loaders.YamlLoader):
+        loader = yaml.FullLoader

+    i18n.register_loader(MyLoader, ["yml", "yaml"])

 ### Memoization

 Setting the configuration value `enable_memoization` will disable reloading of files every time when searching for missing translation.